satish-pati/GPU_SIMULATOR/README.md

   - Validate instruction parsing and execution one last time.
 - **Tasks**:
   - Satish:
+  - Verification of Stalls,Clock cycles,IPC Caluculation manually.
+  - Finalize the README file for submission.
+  - Verify the Excecution of test cases with sample assembly codes for correct Results.
   - Niharika:
+  -  Ensure all instructions execute correctly without errors.
+  - Perform a final review of the documentation and code.
+  - Validate instruction parsing and execution one last time.

 ### **Meeting 6 (9-March-2025)**
 - **Members**: Satish,Niharika